Kirk-Wang/Cloud-Native/README.md

 * Ha ha ha ha
 * OK, I was trying to scare you, it's much simpler than that ❤️

+### Kubernetes architecture: the nodes
+* The nodes executing our containers run a collection of services:
+  * a container Engine(typically Docker)
+  * kubelet(the "node agent")
+  * kube-proxy(a necessary but not sufficient network component)
+* Nodes were formerly called "minions"
+  * (You might see that word in older articles or documentation)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------